stella-yc/spiderdayblog-2020/pages/home.md

 ---
 Hi!
 I'm Sebastian Alejandro Echeverri.
 I am a scientist, educator, journalist, and photographer.

-My mission is to spark curiosity in the natural world, and make science (and spiders!) more accessible, inclusive and joyful for people of all ages and backgrounds.
+My mission is to spark curiosity in the natural world, and make science (and spiders!) more accessible, inclusive, and joyful for people of all ages and backgrounds.